I grew up in the Bronx - one of this nation’s great working class communities.

 “Her initial conclusions certainly dovetail with my own,” he said, staring off into space as the rest of us waited in silent anticipation.

-Our body weight involuntarily shifted to our toes as the pause continued.
-The three of us were on the verge of falling forward forward when Tony's big brain finally rumbled back to life.
+Our collective body weight involuntarily shifted forward to our toes as the pause went on and on.
+We were on the verge of falling forward when Tony's big brain finally rumbled back to life.

 “My impression was that the portrayals were realistic and multi-faceted," he continued, speaking deliberatively.
 "However, I reserve the right to revise my findings after further contemplation.”